-SECTION 6.
+SECTION 7.
 Termination of Reporting Obligation.
 The City's obligations under this Disclosure Certificate shall terminate upon the legal defeasance, prior redemption or payment in full of all of the Bonds.
 If such termination occurs prior to the final maturity of the Bonds, the City shall give notice of such termination in the same manner as that for giving notice of the occurrence of a Listed Event under Section 5(c).

-SECTION 7.
+SECTION 8.
 Dissemination Agent.
 The City may, from time to time, appoint or engage a Dissemination Agent to assist it in carrying out its obligations under this Disclosure Certificate, and may discharge any such Agent, with or without appointing a successor Dissemination Agent.

-SECTION 8.
+SECTION 9.
 Amendment; Waiver.
-Notwithstanding any other provision of this Disclosure Certificate, the City may amend or waive this Disclosure Certificate or any provision of this Disclosure Certificate, provided that the following conditions are satisfied:
+Notwithstanding any other provision of this Disclosure Certificate, the City may, at any time or from time to time, amend or waive this Disclosure Certificate or any provision of this Disclosure Certificate; provided, however, that if the Bonds become subject to the requirements of the Rule, the City will amend this Disclosure Certificate, including without limitation, this Section 9, to so comply with the Rule.